kaloyan-marinov/vocab-treasury/README.md

     OK
     ```

-9. start a process responsible for serving the application instance:
+8. start a process responsible for serving the application instance:
     ```
-    (repo_vocab_treasury) $ python run.py
+    (venv) $ python run.py
     ```

-    (alternatively, if you wish to perform this step through VS Code's GUI, modify `.vscode/settings.json` by replacing the value associated to the `"python.pythonPath"` key with the location of your conda environment's Python executable)
+    (alternatively, if you wish to perform this step through VS Code's GUI, modify `.vscode/settings.json` by replacing the value associated to the `"python.pythonPath"` key with the location of the Python executable in your Python virtual environment)

-10. launch a web browser, navigate to `localhost:5000`, and interact with the web interface
+9. launch a web browser, navigate to `localhost:5000`, and interact with the web interface

 # Future plans